IvoDz/pdf-gesture-control/README.md

 ### Prerequisites

 Before you begin, ensure you have:
-- Python 3.11
+- python 3.11
-- Poetry
+- poetry (for convenient dependency management)
-- Webcam
+- laptop camera

 ### Installation